 At the federal level the court is structured in the following order: The United States Supreme Court, the Circuit Courts of Appeals, Federal District Courts and Special Courts (Bankruptcy, Tax, Court of Claims, etc.).
-In Texas the courts are structured as follows: Texas Supreme Court and Court of Criminal Appeals, Court of Appeals, District Courts (Civil, Criminal, Family and Juvenile), County Courts (Constitutional County Courts, County Courts of Law (Civil and

-Criminal), and Statutory Probate Courts), Justice of the Peace Courts ("JP Courts") and the Municipal or City Courts.
+In Texas, the courts' structure is: Texas Supreme Court and Court of Criminal Appeals, Court of Appeals, District Courts (Civil, Criminal, Family and Juvenile), County Courts (Constitutional County Courts, County Courts of Law (Civil and Criminal), and Statutory Probate Courts), Justice of the Peace Courts and the Municipal or City Courts.